JakeCRichards/BakesBetweenFriends/README.md

 3. **Error-checking using AI**:
 - I utilised AI (ChatGPT and CoPilot) when struggling with UX on the profile page section of the website.
 Through using the AI as a discussion-based tool where I could bounce ideas and receive feedback on them, I was able to resolve the problem.
 This saved me time in the long run rather than just trial and error repeatedly.

+4. **Use of AI to generate commit messages**:
+- One feature I found particularly useful was CoPilot's ability to generate commit messages based on the work that I had completed - this made the process smoother, clearer to understand and helped ensure uniformity.

 By integrating AI tools into the development process, this project demonstrates the potential of AI in streamlining workflows and enhancing creativity.